Kamil Rustam

-Kamil Rustam is an American guitarist, composer, arranger, songwriter and producer whose musical career has made known as a prolific musician in many different styles.
+Kamil Rustam is a guitarist, composer, arranger, songwriter and producer whose musical career has made known as a prolific musician in many different styles.

 Rustam was born in Amsterdam, the Netherlands, and moved at an early age to Paris, France where he worked extensively for most of the top pop French artists, earning the 1985 "Les Victoires de la Musique" for Producer of the Year with his fellow producing partners Manu Katché and Gabriel Yared.
 He was also nominated as Best Studio Musician at the 1986 and 1987 "Les Victoires de la Musique".

-In 1996 He moved to Los Angeles where he has been busy working in the American entertainment industry.
-In 2021 he joins the house band of the French Edition of The Voice The Voice (French TV series) and divide his time between the U.S. and France.
+In 1996, he moved to Los Angeles where he has been busy working in the American entertainment industry.
+In 2021 he joined the house band of the French Edition of The Voice The Voice (French TV series) and divides his time between the U.S. and France.